Jim-Horn/jdhorn-gatsby/docs/index.md

 ## Overview

 jdhorn.com is a personal website built with Gatsby, React, and TypeScript.
-It features a blog powered by Contentful CMS, interactive web tools, quote management, and an admin system.
+It features a blog powered by Contentful CMS, interactive web tools, and quote management.

 ## Major Systems